HAVING TROUBLE WITH YOUR PROPOSAL PACKAGE?

 First, you’ll fill out a simple questionnaire about your novel — how you’ve positioned it, what agents/editors you have or might be targeting, etc.

-You’ll then send in your query letter, synopsis, and a fifty page partial.
+You’ll then send in your query letter and synopsis.

 After going through all of your materials, you will receive a detailed report that includes: